Professional editor, author of eight books, and co-author of six others.

 "Sorry, no. I just caught sight of a woman I would really like to meet."

 I turned and followed his line of sight.
 "The really pretty blonde?
+That's

-That's my friend Wren."
+my friend Wren."

-"Introduce me to her, and I swear I'll put you in my will," he joked.
+"Introduce me to her and I swear I'll put you in my will," he joked.

 "Not necessary."
-I raised my hand and waved, gesturing for her to join us.
+I raised my hand and waved, gesturing for her to

-"By the way, although she's dating Lawrence Starr, she told me it's not serious."
+join us.
+By the way, although she's dating Lawrence Starr, she told me it's

 "I owe you big time for that information, Catherine."

-I laughed, and when Wren joined us, I made the introductions, then wandered back to the bar to get that glass of wine I had originally sought.
+to the bar to get that glass of wine I had originally sought.
+I hadn't been

-I hadn't been there five seconds when I felt a hand take hold of my arm again.
+there five seconds when I felt a hand take hold of my arm again.

 "Mark, I thought you